-The Ontario Ministry of Education, in partnership with SBO announced that the School Bus Driver Retention Program (DRP) would continue for the next two school terms (periods) – September to December 2020 and January to June 2021.
 Once again, eligible school bus drivers could receive up to two separate retention bonuses of $1,000 (less applicable taxes) for each term, based on continuous employment in each term.
-Eligibility criteria for bonus payments to school bus drivers, and all related claims and other DRP processes will remain the same as in previous periods.
+Eligibility criteria for bonus payments to school bus drivers, and all related claims and other DRP processes will essentially remain the same as in previous periods.

-In 2017, the Province of Ontario, through the Ministry of Education, committed up to $60 million dollars to fund three bonus payments directly to eligible school bus drivers for the January to June 2018, September to December 2018, and January to June 2019 school semesters as a reward for continuous employment within each period.
-The purpose of the bonuses is to enhance school bus driver recruitment and retention among school bus operators in the Province of Ontario.
+The DRP’s purpose is to enhance school bus driver recruitment and retention among school bus operators in the Province of Ontario.
 The Ontario School Bus Association (OSBA) is pleased to be administering this program (also referred to as the “DRP”) – an initiative in partnership with the Ministry of Education and other industry stakeholders.

 To be eligible for the bonus payments, school bus drivers must meet the eligibility requirements including being employed by a school bus operator that provides to and from school student transportation services in Ontario for one or more of the prescribed Educational Organizations including student transportation consortia, school boards, school authorities and provincial and demonstration schools identified by the Ministry of Education which can be viewed at this link.